 Bright Health does not exclude, deny benefits to, or otherwise discriminate against any individual on the basis of sex, age, race, color, national origin, or disability.
-"Bright Health" means Bright Health plans and their affiliates, which are listed below.
+"Bright Health" means Bright Health plans and their affiliates.

 Language assistance and alternate formats: